OCA/reporting-engine/bi_view_editor/README.rst

 - From the Reporting menu, select "Custom BI Views"
 - Browse trough the business objects in the Query tab
 - Pick the interesting fields (Drag & Drop)
+- For each selected field, right-click on the Options column and select whether it's a row, column or measure
 - Save and click "Generate BI View"

 .. image:: https://odoo-community.org/website/image/ir.attachment/5784_f2813bd/datas